newmana/cartodb_importer/README.md

 CartoDB Importer
 ===

-Uploads CSV, Shapefiles, and MapInfo files into CartoDB and makes available for all users within the organisation to access.
+Uploads CSV, Shapefiles, and MapInfo files into CartoDB and makes them available for all users within the organisation to access.

 Depends on the following binaries being available on command line: